免許皆伝 Menkyo Kaiden and Koryu Proliferation

 Mention menkyo or menkyo kaiden around some martial artists and looks of admiration abound.

-It is what you hear koryū practitioners or people looking for "legitimacy" in koryū talking about; the validation of the menkyo kaiden.
+You hear koryū practitioners or people looking for "legitimacy" in koryū talking about the validation of the menkyo kaiden.
 While it does have its place within koryu and kobujutsu, it is often treated with rose-colored glasses.

-Menkyo kaiden is a certificate of complete transmission of the art from the teacher to the recipient.
-A menkyo is simply a certificate and kaiden is the complete transmission (of the art).
+What is menkyo kaiden?
+It is a certificate of complete transmission of the art from the teacher to the recipient.
+A menkyo is a certificate, and kaiden is the complete transmission (of the art).

 Menkyo kaiden, unlike ranking in modern arts, are usually solo affairs.
-There is not a panel of four people, for example, giving out rankings in the koryū arts.
+There is no panel of four people, for example, giving out rankings in the koryū arts.
 It is always the school's headteacher having the ultimate decision to give or not to give any promotions to his students.
-Soke is also a problematic title.
+Soke is also a title worth discussing.

 Supply & Demand

 These days there is often one menkyo kaiden or very few for each ryu-ha 流派, or system.
 In koryū new dojo are not truly propagating beyond the honbu (main) dojo.
 It seems to be the norm rather than the exception.
-What I find less discussed in public martial arts groups is that it was not really like this in the mid to late Edo period of Japan's martial arts history.
+What I find less discussed is that it was not really like this in the Edo period of Japan's martial arts history.
 Why are classical arts shrinking compared to other arts?

 Favors & The Narrow Flow

-In the past, people were awarded scrolls and certificates not always entirely based on skill.
+In the past, people were not always awarded scrolls and certificates commensurate with skill.
 This happens even today.
-In these older (koryū) systems, people would study and within a few years of dedicated practice leave and open their training centers.
+In these older (koryū) systems, people would study within a few years of dedicated practice leave and open their training centers.
 It sometimes took five years to receive menkyo kaiden.
-People were able to leave the main dojo and open their own training centers even before receiving menkyo kaiden.
-This is how the arts became popular throughout the Edo and Kantō region as well as Japan itself.
+People could leave the main dojo and open their own training centers even before receiving menkyo kaiden.
+This is how the arts became popular during the Edo period throughout the Kantō region and Japan itself.

-In the modern era, we find a much more tightened and controlled mentality.
+In the modern era, we find a much more tightened and controlled mentality in many Koryū.
 Why are there so many less menkyo kaiden and system dojo around?
 Is it economic reasoning?
 Is it due to there being few candidates in the systems for Menkyo Kaiden?
 Perhaps it is that among those candidates, they might not have the ambition to teach?
 Is it that it is just not popular?
 Could the reason be that the heads of the schools do not want the school to leave their sphere of control?
-You could argue that the last idea with good reason as it regulates the quality.
-I certainly have a strong impression that it is the control that dictates the lack of movement these systems have nowadays.
+You could argue that the last idea as it regulates the quality.
+I certainly have a strong impression that it is the control that dictates these systems' lack of movement nowadays.
 These are interesting questions to ponder.

-There are some exceptions to this in the koryū field.
-A few schools are trying to establish themselves outside of Japan deeply.
+There are some exceptions to this among koryū.
+A few schools are trying to establish themselves strongly outside of Japan.
 Some already have and with great success, such as Tobin Threadgill-sensei head of Takamura-ha Shindō Yōshin Kai.
 More modernized arts such as karate, judo, and kendo do not suffer from this problem.
 Is it the popularity or how it is taught or practiced?

 The Matters of Size

-The rhetoric is that koryū needs to be small, and once it gets too big then it degrades the system.
+There is rhetoric is that koryū needs to be small, and once it gets too big, then it degrades the system.
 Some dojo in the late 1800s within Edo had thousands of students.
 Historically not all koryū were a simple group of ten students and a teacher.
-Towards the end of the Edo period, some dojo boasted thousands of members.
+Towards the end of the Edo period, some dojo boasted a student-base in the thousands.

-That koryū must be tiny to retain quality is a strange modern idea and does not match what historically happened.
+That koryū must be tiny to retain quality is a skewed idea and does not match what historically happened.
 The need for quality is important.
 There might be a limit to how many students one teacher can teach well.
 What is that limit?
 That is hard to say.
 Some argue that keeping schools small is the only way to transmit the techniques with quality intact.
-Do small koryū schools today all have the same quality.
-This is easily evidenced by even viewing one of the many demonstrations throughout Japan.
+Do small koryū schools today all have the same quality?.
+This is easily evidenced by viewing one of the many demonstrations throughout Japan.
 Of course something can be too big, and with more students comes more difficulty in keeping the quality.

 The size might also be due to other factors.
 There are quite a few Japanese practicing koryū that do not want foreigners to practice the Japanese arts.
-It is regarded by these close-minded folks to be their birthrights.
-A Japanese koryū practitioner has even told me that as a foreigner, I could never understand true budō or the Japanese sword's spirit.
-This discrimination is open knowledge to many foreigners practicing here in Japan but never talked about openly.
-I have seen it myself on the internet written in Japanese that only Japanese are allowed.
-Of course, not all Japanese practitioners of koryū feel this way, but enough that you could easily hit one in the head with a shoe if you were to fling one into a crowd of koryū people randomly.
-It is my opinion that this is yet another issue that causes the systems to shrink and menkyo kaiden to be withheld.
+It is regarded by these myopic martial artists to be their birthrights as Japanese.
+Once a Japanese koryū practitioner told me that as a foreigner, I could never understand true budō or the Japanese sword's spirit.
+This discrimination is open knowledge to many Japanese and foreigners practicing here in Japan but rarely talked about openly.
+I have seen it myself on the internet written in Japanese that only Japanese can join a training hall.
+Of course, not all Japanese practitioners of koryū feel this way, but enough that you could easily hit one in the head with a shoe if you were to randomly fling one into a crowd of koryū people.
+I think this is yet another issue that causes the systems to shrink and menkyo kaiden to be withheld.

 But, It's Official!

-When you meet someone with a menkyo, or that has received a scroll from a specific school, it only means their teacher saw fit to give it to them for a myriad of reasons.
+When you meet someone with a menkyo or that has received a scroll from a specific school, it only means their teacher saw fit to give it to them for a myriad of reasons.
 Skill not always being one of them.
-I believe these certificates are more private affairs and do not speak to the skill nor the moral fiber of the recipient (or giver) of such documents.
+I believe these certificates are more private affairs and do not always speak to the skill or moral fiber of the recipient (or giver) of such documents.
 Documents such as menkyo kaiden were bought and sold throughout the history of martial arts in Japan from the beginning.
-Many teachers bestowed the school to their sons, whether gifted in the art or inept to keep the family employed for future generations.
+Many teachers bestowed the school to their sons, whether gifted in the art or inept, to keep the family employed for future generations.
 As well as teachers having to do favors for others within their domain.

 Time To Bake

 Does it really take 25 years to earn a menkyo kaiden?
 As I age, I ask myself more and more why it would take so long to impart knowledge to others.
-It certainly does take a long time to acquire a certain amount of skill, however competent martial artists do not need 15 to 20 years under the same teacher to become skilled.
+It certainly takes a long time to acquire a certain skill; however, competent martial artists do not need 15 to 20 years under the same teacher to become skilled.
 Skills continue to grow once out of the oven.
 We do not need to have these extravagant incubating times with our teachers.
-Unless of course, they are purposefully retarding our progress.
+Unless, of course, they are purposefully retarding our progress.

 We should have a broader and more accepting view of classical Japanese koryū systems and what menkyo kaiden means.